Germany’s Merz calls for ‘independence’ from US as conservatives win vote

 Merz, a longtime supporter of transatlantic ties, campaigned on a conservative platform promising to curb unauthorised migration and slash taxes and red tape amid widespread discontent with immigration and the economy.

-Merz, a longtime rival of former Chancellor Angela Merkel who has led the CDU in a more conservative and pro-business direction, will need the help of the SDP to form a governing majority in the 630-member Bundestag.
+Merz, a longtime rival of former Chancellor Angela Merkel who has led the CDU in a more conservative and pro-business direction, will need the help of the SDP to form a governing majority in Bundestag.

 “If we have one partner, it will be easier; if we need two partners, it will be harder, but even in that case, it will have to be successful,” Merz said.